 Nancy is a strong supporter of the Traveling School and their mission in enriching the lives of young girls.
-Her daughter, Megan, was on TTS 20 to Zambia, Mozambique, and South Africa, and is now in Italy for her freshman year of college.
+Her daughter, Megan, was on TTS 20 to Zambia, Mozambique, and South Africa, and attended college her freshman year in Italy.
 Her son also did an exchange in Japan his junior year of high school.
 She has a huge love and desire to travel, traveling to over 12 countries.
 Her driving interest stems for her college friend who grew up in Nicaragua.
-Nancy has been a host mom to nearly 10 students as well as a constant supporter of exchange opportunities.
-Nancy has a strong background in operations, planning, and project management through her work at Schwan’s and General Mills.
+Nancy and her husband Wade have been a host parents to over 14 international high school students as well as a constant supporters of exchange opportunities.
+Nancy has a strong background in operations, planning, and project management.
+She currently works for Medtronic’s as a Program Manager in Supply Chain and held similar roles at both General Mills and Schwan’s.
 Nancy has seen the tremendous positive effect The Traveling School has on young women, opening the world to her daughter and other girls just like her.
 “Certainly, travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.” – Miriam Beard